dennuguyen/mtrn4110-proj/README.md

 The following platforms have been tested and are recommended:
 - Webots R2021a on Windows 10 with WSL (Ubuntu 18.04).

+---

+## Run Instructions

+1. Any changes in file paths must be made in `config.txt`.
+There is no need to rebuild from modifications to this file.
+1. Select the `Puck_You_MTRN4110_PhaseD.cpp` file as the EPuck controller.
+1. Execute the program using Webots' run tool.

+---

 ## FAQ